Justify Wins the 13th Triple Crown in Horse Racing History

 Justify’s stunning rise puts him in the pantheon of great horses.
 He became the first thoroughbred to win the Kentucky Derby without racing as a two-year-old since 1882, aka the Chester Arthur administration.
 The chestnut colt with a pronounced white blaze won on slop at the Kentucky Derby and Preakness; even on a faster track on a clear day at Belmont, his opponents couldn’t outrun him.
 Justify’s owners are betting on his international appeal.
 Jockey Mike Smith wore the colors of the China Horse Club, one of Justify’s owners, on race day; the red outfit with yellow starts resembled the Chinese flag, as the China Horse Club’s seeking to grow the sport there.

 The white mane of Justify trainer Bob Baffert, horse whisperer to the stars, is now known the world over.
-The trainer of both Justify and American Pharaoh becomes just the second to ever win the Triple Crown twice — “Sunny Jim” Fitzsimmons also did it twice, with Gallant Fox and Omaha in the 1930s.
+The trainer of both Justify and American Pharoah becomes just the second to ever win the Triple Crown twice — “Sunny Jim” Fitzsimmons also did it twice, with Gallant Fox and Omaha in the 1930s.
 Justify gave Baffert his 16th victory as trainer in the Triple Crown series — five Kentucky Derbies, seven Preaknesses and three Belmonts — breaking a tie with D. Wayne Lukas for tops all-time.

 An impressive feat for Baffert, racing’s affable, most marketable two-legged star, for sure.
 But most important, Justify’s victory assures that we won’t have to wait another 37 years to see a Triple Crown.
 Many sports fans have just a passing interest in horse racing, only tuning in during May and June, when a Triple Crown’s on the line.
 And that’s fine.
 It’s nice to be spoiled by so much winning for a change.